ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Taking tentative steps into applying [Parliament's design system](https://designsystem.parliament.uk/) to everything we've ever made.
 Whether by accident or design.
 Our lovely little [MNIS Prodder](https://api.parliament.uk/mnis-prodder)&trade; being the first recipient of that treatment.
 Though not quite yet a resounding success.

 * Applying legalistic footers to everything we've ever made.
-Ditto.

 * Domain modeling [the Librar(y/ies) publication processes](https://github.com/ukparliament/ontologies/tree/master/meta/library-information-architecture/publication), in the hope of one day improving both inputs and outputs.